Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-13/_posts/2002-02-01-using-arrays.md

     }
 ```

-It's cool right?
 However, there is one more thing we should address.
 What about the number of circles we are creating in the setup?
 How do we make that better?

 What if we create another for loop?
 Yes!